AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/stndrd-data-map-tables.md

 To make a mapping table, you'll need to create a two column spreadsheet that follows the [formatting rules for file uploads](../{{ site.baseurl}}/data-analyst/importing-data/connecting-data/using-file-uploader.html#formatting).

 In the first column, enter the values stored in your database with **only one value in each row**.
-For example, 'pa' and 'PA' can't be on the same line - each input needs to have its own row.
+For example, 'pa' and 'PA' cannot be on the same line - each input needs to have its own row.
 See below for an example.

 In the second column, enter what these values **should be**.
-Continuing with our billing state example, if we want 'pa,' 'PA,' 'Pennsylvania,' and 'pennsylvania' to simply be 'PA,' we'd enter PA in this column for each input value.
+Continuing with our billing state example, if we want 'pa,' 'PA,' 'Pennsylvania,' and 'pennsylvania' to simply be 'PA,' we would enter PA in this column for each input value.

 ![](../../assets/Mapping_table_examples.jpg)